DanKonigsbach/GetItemDate/README.md

 # GetItemDate
 GetItemDate outputs the date and/or time when a file's contents were created For pictures, this is Date Taken.
-For videos, this is Media Created It might produce useful results for other file types, but this not been verified
+For videos, this is Media Created It might produce useful results for other file types, but this not been verified.

-GetItemDate was designed to assist creating scripts that organize files by their creation date
+GetItemDate was designed to assist creating scripts that organize files by their creation date.

 ## Syntax
 ```
 GetItemDate [-dateonly] [-timeonly] [-iso] [-datesep <sep>] [-timesep <sep>] [-dtsep <sep>] [-?] <filename>